 Dogs can suffer from diarrhea for many reasons, and often times it is difficult to determine the cause.
 However, there are a few thing that you can do it to help your adopted doxie get his life back on track.

 First, make sure that your dog has plenty of fresh water available at all times.
 This will help him stay hydrated and avoid becoming dehydrated which could lead to diarrhea.
 Secondly, give him foods that are high in fiber such as fruits and vegetables.

 These items will bulk up his stool so that it is easier for him to expel it rather than having bacteria build up in his system leading to subsequent bouts of diarrhea.

-As dog owners, it is essential to be aware of the common health problems that Frenchie dogs are prone to.
 By reading through the blog, you will be able to identify and fix the issue your dog is experiencing.